 Next, you’re going to list out all of the SKILLS you have.
 This is almost more important than the tools, because a tool can be learned much quicker than a skill.

 Skills can include being a great communicator, a positive thinker, even down to just being TRUSTWORTHY is a huge win for someone who is looking to hire a VA.

 Examples: Organized, Design, Travel Plans, Punctual, Customer Service, Outgoing, Loves Systems, Is Trustworthy, etc.

 Step 3: Start creating your profile

 As you log into Canva, make sure you choose a “resume” or “magazine” template to begin designing.
 You’ll want to have your list of skills and tools out in front of you as you begin creating your VA profile.

 You may also want to list any *relevant* job experience or programs you’ve been a part of.
 Maybe you did some social media posting for the restaurant you worked for or helped manage the POS systems at your last retail position.
 If any of the previous tasks you’ve done can be translated to a VA skill, this will count as relevant job experience

 However, you don’t need to list every job you’ve had for the past 10 years like you do on a traditional resume.
 Unless it’s relevant experience, your potential clients don’t care that you worked at Pizza Hut from 2008-2012.

-Listing programs like the Laptop Freedom Program or any other personal development or online skill courses can also show potential clients your willingness to invest in SELF-DEVELOPMENT.
+Listing programs or any other personal development or online skill courses can also show potential clients your willingness to invest in SELF-DEVELOPMENT.
 Which means you’re a growth-minded person and that can be a huge score for them hiring you.